Design discussions

 We discuss ideas for improving Zulip’s user experience, interface, and visual design in the Zulip development community.
 The purpose of these design discussions is to help us make smart, well-informed decisions about design changes to the Zulip product.
 We want Zulip to work great for a diverse array of users and organizations, and discussions in the development community are an incredibly valuable source of insight and ideas.
 We welcome all perspectives, respectfully shared.

-Most design discussions take place in the #design stream in the development community.
-Discussions about mobile app design happen in #mobile-team, and design of the terminal app is discussed in #zulip-terminal.
+Most design discussions take place in the #design channel in the development community.
+Discussions about mobile app design happen in #mobile, and design of the terminal app is discussed in #zulip-terminal.

 Guidelines for all participants